Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/idservice-save.md

 The Experience Cloud ID Service passes the customer IDs using a rule action called “Set Customer IDs.”
 Create a rule to trigger this action when the visitor is authenticated:

-1. In the top navigation, click **Rules**, then click **Add Rule** to open the Rule Builder
+1. In the top navigation, click **Rules**, then click **Add Rule** to open the Rule Builder.
-2. Create a new rule called: “All Pages - Top - Authenticated - 10”
+2. Create a new rule called: “All Pages - Top - Authenticated - 10.”

    **TIP:** This naming convention indicates you are implementing this rule at the top of all pages when the user is authenticated and it will have an order of “10.”
 Using a naming convention like this, rather than naming it for the solutions triggered in the actions, minimizes the overall number of rules needed in this implementation.

 3. Under **Events**, click **Add**.

   1. For the **Event Type** select **Library Loaded \(Page Top\)**.
   2. Specify the order “10”.
 The Order controls the sequence of rules that are triggered by the same event.
 Rules with a lower order fire before rules with a higher order.
 In this case, you want to set the customer ID before you fire the Target request, which you will do in the next lesson with a rule with an order of 50 .
   3. Click **Keep Changes** to return to the Rule Builder.

 4. Under **Conditions** click **Add**:

   1. For the **Condition Type** select **Value Comparison**.
   2. Click the icon to open the Data Element modal.
   3. In the Data Element Modal, click on **Authentication State**, and then click **Select.**

 5. Make sure Equals is the operator.
 6. Type "logged in" in the text field, which causes the rule to fire whenever the data element “Authentication State” has has a value of “logged in.”
 7. Click **Keep Changes.**
 8. Under **Actions** click **Add**.

   1. Select the Experience Cloud ID Service extension.
   2. Select the “Set Customer IDs” Action Type.
   3. For the **Integration Code** enter `crm_id`.
   4. For the **Value** enter open the Data Element selector modal and select the Email \(Hashed\) option.
   5. For the **Auth State** select **Authenticated**.
   6. Click the **Keep Changes** button to save the action and return to the Rule Builder.

 9. Click **Save to Library and Build**.

 This rule sends the Customer ID as a variable `crm_id` when the visitor is authenticated.
 Because you specified the order as 10, this rule fires before the All Pages - Library Loaded rule created in the [Add Data Elements, Rules, and Libraries](../general-launch-configuration-and-settings/add-data-elements-and-rules.md) tutorial,which uses the default Order value of 50.